Visiting scholars programme

-The School will offer a Welcome Pack, desk space, staff card, library access, some printing facilities and access to events organized by the School of Social Sciences.
-If required, the School will provide a letter of acceptance to the Visiting Scholars Programme to assist with visa arrangements.
-For all other visa enquires, applicants need to contact the UK Border Agency.
-You will need to make your own arrangements for travel and accommodation.
+The School will offer a welcome pack, desk space, staff card, library access, some printing facilities and access to events organised by the School.
+If required, the School will provide a letter of acceptance to the visiting scholars programme to assist with visa arrangements.
+For all other visa enquires, applicants need to contact the UK Border Agency, you will need to make your own arrangements for travel and accommodation.

-The School is strongly committed to promoting equality and diversity.
-Our Visiting Scholars programme aims to be as inclusive as possible, and we welcome applications from scholars from all backgrounds and career stages who will be able to pursue high-quality research and engage fruitfully with existing researchers within the School.
+We are strongly committed to promoting equality and diversity.
+Our programme aims to be as inclusive as possible, and we welcome applications from scholars from all backgrounds and career stages who will be able to pursue high-quality research and engage with existing researchers within the School.

 How to apply

 - If you wish to apply as a visiting scholar you must be sponsored by a School-based researcher.
 Ideally, you will have a connection with a scholar already in place.

-- Once you have a sponsor, you must complete the application form which includes a brief description of the project, a statement of support from the SoSS-based sponsor/co-researcher, a one page CV, two references and a scanned copy of your Passport / National ID.
-This application should be sent to Gillian Whitworth: firstname.lastname@example.org (not to HR Services).
+- Once you have a sponsor, you must complete the application form which includes a brief description of the project, a statement of support from the sponsor/co-researcher, a one page CV, two references and a scanned copy of your Passport/National ID.
+This should be sent to Gillian Whitworth: firstname.lastname@example.org.

 - It will then be considered by the School Research Director, School Internationalisation Lead and the School Resources Officer.